3mdeb/96boards-docs-wiki/LatestSnapshots.md

 * [boot_fat.uefi.img for AOSP](https://builds.96boards.org/snapshots/hikey/linaro/aosp/latest/boot_fat.uefi.img.tar.xz)

 You can do this from your browser or from the command prompt:
-For example, to download the latest UEFI build for Debian do:
+For example, to download the latest UEFI build and boot partition for Debian do:

 ```shell
 $ wget https://builds.96boards.org/snapshots/hikey/linaro/uefi/latest/l-loader.bin